csebooks/operating-systems/content.en/security-and-protection/_index.md

 Each column in the access matrix can be implemented as an access list for one object, as described in Section 13.4.2.
 Obviously, the empty entries can be discarded.
 The resulting list for each object consists of ordered pairs _<_domain, rights-set_\>_, which define all domains with a nonempty set of access rights for that object.

 This approach can be extended easily to define a list plus a **_default_** set of access rights.
-When an operation_M_ on an object_Oj_ is attempted in domain_Di_, we search the access list for object _Oj_, looking for an entry _<Di_, _Rk>_ with_M_ ∈ _Rk_.
+When an operation _M_ on an object _Oj_ is attempted in domain _Di_, we search the access list for object _Oj_, looking for an entry _<Di_, _Rk>_ with _M_ ∈ _Rk_.
 If the entry is found, we allow the operation; if it is not, we check the default set.
-If_M_ is in the default set, we allow the access.
+If _M_ is in the default set, we allow the access.
 Otherwise, access is denied, and an exception condition occurs.
 For efficiency, we may check the default set first and then search the access list.

 ### Capability Lists for Domains

 Rather than associating the columns of the access matrix with the objects as access lists, we can associate each row with its domain.
 A **capability list** for a domain is a list of objects together with the operations allowed on those objects.
 An object is often represented by its physical name or address, called a **capability**.
-To execute operation _M_ on object _Oj_, the process executes the operation_M_, specifying the capability (or pointer) for object_Oj_ as a parameter.
+To execute operation _M_ on object _Oj_, the process executes the operation _M_, specifying the capability (or pointer) for object _Oj_ as a parameter.
 Simple **_possession_** of the capability means that access is allowed.

 The capability list is associated with a domain, but it is never directly accessible to a process executing in that domain.
 Rather, the capability list is itself a protected object, maintained by the operating system and accessed by the user only indirectly.
 Capability-based protection relies on the fact that the capabilities are never allowed to migrate into any address space directly accessible by a user process (where they could be modified).
 If all capabilities are secure, the object they protect is also secure against unauthorized access.

 Capabilities were originally proposed as a kind of secure pointer, to meet the need for resource protection that was foreseen as multiprogrammed com- puter systems came of age.
-The idea of an inherently protectedpointer provides a foundation for protection that can be extended up to the application level.
+The idea of an inherently protected pointer provides a foundation for protection that can be extended up to the application level.

 To provide inherent protection,wemust distinguish capabilities fromother kinds of objects, and theymust be interpreted by an abstract machine onwhich higher-level programs run.
 Capabilities are usually distinguished from other data in one of two ways: